alykoshin/micromongo/README.md

 # micromongo

-Mongodb-like operations over arrays of objects.
+Mongodb-like queries over arrays of objects.

 Array of objects is a very common data structure in programming.
 If your application widely using this type of data, and you are familiar with Mongodb approach, you may consider this package to handle the arrays of objects.